Whether women should train like men or not is a never-ending a hotly-debated topic that often divides the opinions of many fitness enthusiasts.

 The researchers in the study found out that women can handle and tolerate full ROM higher training stress than men.

-Another similar study tested the strength and muscle gains in men’s arms when performing one set and three sets upper body training, but researchers found out no significant results.
+Another similar study tested the strength and muscle gains in men’s arms when performing one set and three sets of upper body training, but researchers found out no significant results.

-Strength Training is great for grannies!
+Strength Training is Great for Grannies!